 Believe it or not, generic products are often the name brands in disguise.
 It is true with most store brands.
 The stores pay a fee to the big producers to have their products packaged with the store branding on them.
 That means instant savings for you – without sacrificing quality.

 When you find that on-sale item it out of stock, ask for a raincheck.
-It is a voucher which will allow you to buy the item at a later date, once it is back in the store.
-Watch the expiration date on the raincheck as most are valid only for a certain period.
+It is a voucher which will allow you to buy the product at a later date, once it is back in the store.
+Watch the expiration date as most are valid only for a specified period.
 Also, not all items qualify for a raincheck, so you will need to check the sales ad to know for sure.

 Taking turns driving to work saves you money not only on fuel costs but keeps the wear and tear down on your vehicle.